Estimated Expenses

 Total: $30,990 Applicants with dependents must provide evidence of an additional $5,000 per spouse and $3,000 per child.

-Total w/o Room and Board: $17,523 Applicants who will receive free housing and meals from a local friend/relative can subtract $13,467 from their total estimated expenses.
+Total w/o Living Expenses: $17,523 Applicants who will receive free housing and meals from a local friend/relative can subtract $13,467 from their total estimated expenses.

 International Student Payments